matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 );
 out meta;

-and press Querry (from http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").
-Around 140MB file will be downloaded.

-To improve speed of processing unneded data may be discarded (reducing 140MB file to 21MB).
-It is also possible to skip this step, but Maperitive will need be around six times slower.

-Osmfilter executable is a part of the repository, and both downloading and filtering is done by download.rb script.

-Now file is ready for processing with Maperitive.
-Open this program, disable default backround (click on star in right bottom panel titled "Map sources") use File|Open map sources and import prepared file (smaller.osm).
-Than switch to ruleset that is main part of this repository, using following command: http://maperitive.net/docs/Commands/UseRuleset.html (this repository may reside in rules folder resulting in use-ruleset location=rules/biking.mrules as-alias=biking command)
+and press Querry.
+Around 140MB file will be downloaded (from http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").
+Now rename so that extension will be osm.
+Now install Maperitive.
+Open this program, disable default backround (click on star in right bottom panel titled "Map sources") use File|Open map sources and import prepared file.
+Than switch to ruleset that is main part of this repository, using following command: http://maperitive.net/docs/Commands/UseRuleset.html (this repository may reside in rules folder resulting in use-ruleset location=rules/biking.mrules as-alias=biking command).

+2) to download and filter map using ruby script (it makes map generation multiple times faster).
+Requires Ruby, tested on WIndows 7.

+run download.rb.

+3) to modify rendering rules.
+Requires Ruby.

+modify and run ?.rb to generate new version of .mrules file

-In case with OSM problems - folks at http://irc.openstreetmap.org/irc.cgi are extremely helpful.
+#) In case of problems, feedback, ideas (including pull requests) with this project - open issue on Github ().
+In case of OSM problems - folks at http://irc.openstreetmap.org/irc.cgi are extremely helpful.